LinkageIO/Minus80/docs/freezable.rst

 Columnar Data
 -------------
-Columanr datastructures, such as numpy arrays or pandas dataframes, are not as well suited to be stored and accessed quickly in an SQL database.
+Columnar data structures, such as numpy arrays or pandas dataframes, are not as well suited to be stored and accessed quickly in an SQL database.
 Minus80 stores columnar data internally on disk as bcolz tables.
 These are *very* fast to load from disk and can even be accessed out of memory using things like blaze.